unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 A trap’s description specifies the checks and DCs needed to detect it, disable it, or both.
 A character actively looking for a trap can attempt a Wisdom (Perception) check against the trap’s DC.
 You can also compare the DC to detect the trap with each character’s passive Wisdom (Perception) score to determine whether anyone in the party notices the trap in passing.
 If the adventurers detect a trap before triggering it, they might be able to disarm it, either permanently or long enough to move past it.
 You might call for an Intelligence (Investigation) check for a character to deduce what needs to be done, followed by a Dexterity check using thieves’ tools to perform the necessary sabotage.

-Any character can attempt an Intelligence (Knowledge) check to detect or disarm a tek trap, in addition to any other checks noted in the trap’s description.
+Any character can attempt an Intelligence (History) check to detect or disarm a tek trap, in addition to any other checks noted in the trap’s description.
 The DCs are the same regardless of the check used.
 In addition, _dispel tek_ has a chance of disabling most tek traps.
 A tek trap’s description provides the DC for the ability check made when you use _dispel tek_.

 In most cases, a trap’s description is clear enough that you can adjudicate whether a character’s actions locate or foil the trap.
 As with many situations, you shouldn’t allow die rolling to override clever play and good planning.
 Use your common sense, drawing on the trap’s description to determine what happens.
 No trap’s design can anticipate every possible action that the characters might attempt.